 EU legislation includes copyright exceptions that allow some usage of copyright materials for educational or research purposes.
-However, these exceptions are often limited to illustrative purposes when incorporated in national law.
+However, these exceptions are often reduced to educational purposes when incorporated in national law for example by limiting them to illustrative purposes.
 As a result, the ability to use materials for research purposes is fragmented - i.e. researchers in one location are able to do certain acts that are not permitted in another location.
 Resources cannot be used across international borders, for example sharing an article with collaborative partners, or using a harvested dataset across a research group.